croservices/cro/docs/reference/cro-http-client.md

 The `get`, `post`, `put`, `delete`, and `head` methods may be called on either the type object or an instance of `Cro::HTTP::Client`.
-They will all return a `Supply`.
-Since by default only a single HTTP response will be produced, it is possible to `await` it:
+They will all return a `Promise`, which will be kept if the request is successful or broken if an error occurs.

     my $resp = await Cro::HTTP::Client.get('https://www.perl6.org/');